soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 - **Regulatory compliance**

     Most organizations have to comply with some type of regulatory compliance standards as part of their normal operating procedures.
 These regulations often require organizations to implement some type of supervisory or oversight process for messaging that is appropriate for their industry.
 The Financial Industry Regulatory Authority (FINRA) Rule 3110 is a good example of a requirement for organizations to have supervisory procedures in place to monitor the activities of its employees and the types of businesses in which it engages.
+Another example may be a need to monitor broker-dealers in your organization to safeguard against potential money-laundering, insider trading, collusion, or bribery activities.
 Supervision policies can help your organization meet these requirements by providing a process to both monitor and report on corporate communications.

 - **Risk management**

     Organizations are responsible to all communications distributed throughout their infrastructure and corporate network systems.
 Using supervision policies to help identify and manage potential legal exposure and risk can help minimize risks before they can damage corporate operations.
+For example, you could monitor your organization for unauthorized communications for confidential projects such as upcoming acquisitions, mergers, earnings disclosures, reorganizations, or leadership team changes.

 - **Corporate policies**

     Employees must comply with acceptable use, ethical standards, and other corporate policies in all their business-related communications.
 Supervision policies can detect policy violations and help you take corrective actions to help mitigate these types of incidents.
+For example, you could monitor your organization for potential human resources violations such as harassment or the inappropriate or offensive language in employee communications.

 ## Feature components